Bug report #9029

 Tested Master (Build 45582e5): Unfortunately, it's worse - all column types write NULL on creation.

-#3 Updated by Brian Freed almost 6 years ago
+#3 Updated by Brian Freed over 6 years ago

 No, sorry, I wasn't clear.
 I have a layer I use for making Atlas Coverages.
 It's got not nulls and various triggers to force snapping to the correct page size.
 I've been working backwards for why it's always worked great in 1.8 but doesn't in 2.